 Real estate valuation is made to be used directly or indirectly in many applications.
-These applications can be listed as; the collection of taxes expropriation, nationalization, privatization, land arrangements, the operations based on registration, the capital market, banking, credit facilities, insurance, real estate management, the establishment of real estate rights, the determination of real estate sale or hire prices in some cases, and some similar applications (Yomralioğlu et al., 2011).
+These applications can be listed as; collecting taxes, expropriation, nationalization, privatization, land arrangements, operations based on registration, capital market, banking, credit facilities, insurance, real estate management, establishment of real estate rights, determination of real estate sale or hire prices in some cases, and some similar applications (Yomralioğlu et al., 2011).

-As in many other countries, various laws and related regulations exist in Turkey requiring the knowledge and monitoring of real estate values, as in many other countries.
+As in many other countries, various laws and related regulations exist in Turkey requiring the knowledge and monitoring of real estate values.
 The main ones are; Expropriation (Law No. 2942/4650), Real Estate Tax, Income Tax, Tax Procedure Law, Building Land Office, Courts, Land Registry, Land Survey (Law No. 3402), and Capital Market Law.
 In spite of some similarities between the applications of these laws for the determination of real estate values, there are also many differences.
 The case is also the same for many institutions (General Directorate of Land Registers, Capital Market Board, Governorates, Municipalities, Housing Development Administration, Special Provincial Administration, General Directorate for Highways, Revenue Administration, etc.) carrying out valuation studies.
 For instance, separate values can be determined for the title deed fee or expropriation in the determination process of the tax base of a real estate by the municipality.
 As it is seen, the studies cannot be conducted in a standard structure and some quite different appraisals may appear in real estate valuation studies being made by different people or institutions.